 The Non-Executive Directors are independent of the Management and major shareholders.
 Together, they play an important role by contributing their knowledge, advice and experience towards making an independent judgement on issues of strategies, performance, resources and standard of conduct.

-The Directors' profiles are set out in pages 18 to 20 of this Annual Report.
+The Directors' profiles are set out in pages 14 - 16 of this Annual Report.